-In 2005, Sheriff Weaver created a patrol Pattern Crimes Unit to distinctively address hard to solve crimes that are committed by semi-organized, habitual, or career criminals who commit crimes with a repeat or “pattern” in Douglas County.
-The Pattern Crimes Unit is a multi-jurisdictional team consisting of one Douglas County Sheriff’s Office Sergeant, two Douglas County Sheriff’s Deputies, two Parker Police Detectives and one Lone Tree Police Detective.
-Long-term plans include adding an officer(s) from the Castle Rock Police Department.
+In 2005, a patrol Pattern Crimes Unit was created to distinctively address hard to solve crimes that are committed by semi-organized, habitual, or career criminals who commit crimes with a repeat or “pattern” in Douglas County.
+The Pattern Crimes Unit is a multi-jurisdictional team consisting of one Douglas County Sheriff’s Office Sergeant, four Douglas County Sheriff’s Deputies, one Parker Police Detective, one Lone Tree Police Detective, and one Castle Rock Police Detective.
 Facts about the unit:

 - The unit works with crime analysts and intelligence officers from Metro-area law enforcement agencies to learn about emerging crime trends and to develop suspect leads.